Sleepy Hollow, Marin County, California: Geography

 Sleepy Hollow is in east-central Marin County and is bordered to the south by the town of San Anselmo.
 The Terra Linda district of San Rafael lies to the east.
 Though no roads directly connect Sleepy Hollow with Terra Linda, hiking trails do.

 Butterfield Road, Sleepy Hollow's main street, is accessed from Sir Francis Drake Boulevard, a major east-west road in Marin County.
 The community is in ZIP code 94960 and area codes 415 and 628.

 Lucas Valley-Marinwood lies to the north of Sleepy Hollow, but there are no roads directly connecting the two unincorporated communities.

 According to the United States Census Bureau the CDP covers an area of 2.97 sqmi, all land.

 Demographics

+Sleepy Hollow first appeared as a census-designated place in the 2010 United States census.